-The historic family farming operation was honored at the fourth annual World Water Day event hosted by NEW Water, the brand of the Green Bay Metropolitan Sewerage District, and the Green Bay Water Utility.
+The PCB remediation project was recognized at the 6th annual World Water Day event hosted by NEW Water, the brand of the Green Bay Metropolitan Sewerage District, and the Green Bay Water Utility at the Jack Day Environmental Education Center.
 World Water Day (www.worldwaterday.org) is a commemorative event launched by the United Nations in 1993 to bring awareness to global water issues.
-The two water entities honor World Water Day to call attention to local water issues, which include aging infrastructure and impairments, and to celebrate the efforts of a local champion to improve area waters.
-Brickstead Dairy is known for its finding and implementing farming solutions that both help sustain natural resources and are economical.
+The two water entities honor World Water Day to call attention to local water issues, including aging infrastructure and impairments, and to celebrate the efforts of a local champion in caring for the watersheds of Wisconsin.

 Dredging, capping and sand covering operations on a 39-mile stretch of the river from Lake Winnebago to the bay launched in 2004 after many years of discussion and planning on how to reduce the impact of the PCBs in the river sediment.
 The Lower Fox River Remediation LLC is conducting the cleanup effort.
 Oversight is provided by WDNR and the U.S. Environmental Protection Agency.